Smart City Initiatives

 - Smart environment: Reduces pollution to ensure sustainable development.
 Examples of environmental measures include a network of air quality monitoring stations, a system of tariffs to control water and power usage, and a transition to low-emissions vehicles.

-- Smart government: Provides efficient and user-friendly government services which emphasize digitization to enable a transition to cashless transactions and paperless services.
+- Smart government: Provides efficient and user-friendly government services that emphasize digitization to enable a transition to cashless transactions and paperless services.
 This will reduce the need to visit government offices.

 Dubai aims to launch us into the future their latest ground-breaking innovations.